alipali737/pen-test-docs/Operating Systems/Linux/Linux.md

 	- Password aging and prevent previous passwords
 	- Lock accounts after auth failures
 	- Disable all unwanted SUID/SGID binaries (Permissions to take temporary user/group ownership of the file)

+### The powershell for linux blind-spot
+Similar to the issues in [[Windows#Windows Subsystem for Linux]], PowerShell Core can be installed on Linux systems and carry over many normal PowerShell functions.
+This two concepts of installing a form of the 'opposite' OS on a system often creates a sneaky blind-spot and potential for attack vectors (little knowledge is known on the potential attack vectors yet).
+Attacks via these systems have been seen to avoid AV and EDR mechanisms.

 ### Firewall Setup
 - `iptables` is a utility for configuring firewall rules